sii-poland/csharp_page_object_pattern/AutomationTestSiiFramework/README.md

 You need to have installed Allure on your machine.

 ## NuGet
-We will add NuGet package and documentation for it.
+We will add in the future NuGet package and documentation for it.